Welcome to the Music & Performing Arts Library (MPAL) guide to Finding Journal Articles!

 If you are new to research at the library or want a reminder about how to develop a search strategy, read through the rest of this page.
-If you are just looking for some advanced tips to improve your searching, jump ahead to How to Search and Using Databases.
+If you are just looking for some advanced tips to improve your searching, jump ahead to Structuring Your Search and Using Databases.

 The University of Illinois subscribes to over a thousand different databases that can help you access the content you need.
 It can be overwhelming to know how to start searching, so here are a few quick tips:

-Before you start, you'll want to plan out a search strategy.
+Before you start researching, you should plan out a search strategy.
 Think about the research question you're trying to answer and brainstorm a list of possible keywords.
 What terms best describe the information you're looking for?
 What kind of sources do you need?
 Taking the time to articulate exactly what kind of information you need before you start looking will help you retrieve more focused, relevant results.
+To walk through the process of developing a search strategy, check out the example below!

 Using the steps below to structure your research can help keep you on the right track.
 Remember as you work that research is a cyclical, iterative process - you may need to reevaluate your search terms multiple times, brainstorming new keywords as you refine your topic.